Ly0n/awesome-robotic-tooling/README.md

 * [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime/) - NVIDIA Container Runtime is a GPU aware container runtime, compatible with the Open Containers Initiative (OCI) specification used by Docker, CRI-O, and other popular container technologie
 * [fusesoc](https://github.com/olofk/fusesoc) - Package manager and build abstraction tool for FPGA/ASIC development
 * [jetson_easy](https://github.com/rbonghi/jetson_easy) - Automatically script to setup and configure your NVIDIA Jetson
+* [docker-jetpack-sdk](https://github.com/trn84/docker-jetpack-sdk) -  allows for usage of the NVIDIA JetPack SDK within a docker container for download, flashing, and install

 ### Real-Time Kernel
 * [ELISA](https://elisa.tech/) -  Project is to make it easier for companies to build and certify Linux-based safety-critical applications – systems whose failure could result in loss of human life, significant property damage or environmental damage